Pablo Bedolla López: 2000s: San Lázaro and the state government

 In 2002, Bedolla was tapped to become the Secretary of Metropolitan Development in the State of Mexico.
-He left that post a year later to become a federal deputy for the first time, in the LIX Legislature of the Mexican Congress.
+He left that post a year later to become a federal deputy for the first time, in the LIX Legislature, for the State of Mexico 17th district.
 He was a parliamentary group coordinator and sat on commissions related to Metropolitan Development, Governance, and Special for Planning to Define the Future of Mexico.

 When that term ended, he briefly served as the director general of the Technological Center of Higher Studies in Chimalhuacán and as a regional director general in the state government for the Texcoco Region before being tapped as state deputy secretary of government.

 Bedolla returned to the state congress in 2009, in its LVII Legislature.
 He presided over two commissions: Social Development and Tracking and Evaluation of Social Programs.

 2010s: Municipal presidency and return to the Chamber of Deputies

 In 2012, Bedolla graduated from the UNAM once again, this time with a master's degree in political science; three years later, he would obtain a doctorate in public administration from the same institution.

 From 2011 to 2012, Bedolla was the PRI's deputy secretary of organization.
 In July 2012, voters in Ecatepec, the city where he had spent much of his early political life, elected Bedolla as municipal president with 80,000 more votes than the second-place PRD candidate, and he took the position on 1 January 2013.
-His administration was marked by lows such as the 30-30 disaster, in which a stampede developed at a La Arrolladora Banda El Limón concert, as well as a general increase in crime and car thefts.
+His administration was marked by lows such as the 30-30 disaster, in which a stampede developed at a La Arrolladora Banda El Limón concert, where three people died, as well as a general increase in crime and car thefts.

 On 21 January 2015, Bedolla asked for license to step down as the municipal president of Ecatepec in order to pursue a successful bid to return to the Chamber of Deputies.
 He presided over the Commission for Productive Projects in Marginalized Zones and served on three others: Social Security, Radio and Television, and Oversight of the Superior Auditor of the Federation.